eccentricOrange/DDBot/README.md

     ForwardDDBot bot(directionPins, speedPins, 100, 0.5);
     ```

-    **You should always call the `calculateAdjustedPWM()` method after you set the `adjustment` or `maxPWM` values, after calling the `init()` method.**
+    **You should always call the `calculateAdjustedSpeed()` method after you set the `adjustment` or `maxSpeed` values, after calling the `init()` method.**

 2. Now that you've created an instance of the `ForwardDDBot` class, you can set the pin modes and the initial speed and direction.
 This is done by calling the `init()` method.
 This method takes no arguments and returns nothing.

     This method must be called before you can use the direction and speed methods.

-    This method would set the pin modes, set the "slow" PWM value, and set the direction to forward.
+    This method would set the pin modes, set the "slow" speed value, and set the direction to forward.
 It also initializes the motors to full speed, to help with the initial acceleration.

     ```cpp
     void setup() {